-With Christmas fast approaching and millions of people continuing to celebrate the birth of a religious leader more than two thousand years ago, my thoughts turn to what for me are the essential characteristics of a great leader in the 21st Century.
-Many people in the UK appreciated Labour party leader, Jeremy Corbyn’s pledge, on … Read moreListening, versatility and a kinder leadership
+With Christmas and Epiphany (aka The Festival of the Kings) just behind us and millions of people continuing to celebrate the birth of a religious leader more than two thousand years ago, my thoughts turn to what for me are the essential characteristics of a great leader in the 21st Century.
+Many people in the … Read moreListening, versatility and a kinder leadership

 “One often contradicts an opinion when what is uncongenial is really the tone in which it is conveyed.”
 Frederich Nietsche This article is not just about the tone we employ, but about interpreting or misinterpreting what has been said, though our tone of voice can play a critical part in how what we mean to … Read moreYou’re twisting my words